sashaborst/mmart-168-fall2017/hw05/README.md

 Complete the following task:

 1. Create a new variable called tweetsWithHashtags
 2. Call the "filter" function on the json.statuses array.
-The filter function returns an array, so you can assign it `tweetsWithHashtags`.
+The filter function returns an array, so you can assign the resulting array to the `tweetsWithHashtags` variable.
 Read more about filter here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter
 3. Write an anonymous function that checks each tweet's text, and filters out tweets that do NOT have hashtags.
 4. Update the forEach function so that it runs on the new tweetsWithHashtags array

 ### Step 3: Submit Your Homework via GitHub + Moodle
-This week, you're going to submit your homework to GitHub.
+This week, you're going to submit your homework using GitHub.
 To do so:

 1. Just as in Step three, open your Terminal and type: `$ git status`.
 It should tell you which file you've changed.
 2. To "commit" all of your changes, type: ` $ git commit -am 'Homework 5 updates'`
 3. To "push" your change to up to your github account, type: `$ git push`
 4. Finally, verify that your changes are up on GitHub by logging into your GitHub account and taking a look.
-5. Submit your homework by paste a link to your branch into the Moodle.
+5. **Submit your homework by pasting a link to your branch into the Moodle.**